ADD CONDITION

 Postmarketing Experience

-Adverse events have been reported voluntarily and through surveillance programs.
-Healthcare professionals and patients are encouraged to report any adverse events by calling 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST.
+Postmarketing experience has included the collection of voluntary reports and data from surveillance programs.
+Healthcare professionals and patients are encouraged to report any adverse events associated with the use of the product.
+For inquiries or to report an adverse event, individuals may contact 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST.

 Patient Counseling